 If you’re still thinking of search engine optimization (SEO) in terms of managing singular keywords and H1 tags; then yes – or at the very least antiquated.
-With Google’s ever-changing search algorithms – from Panda to Penguin to Hummingbird – it’s critical to reevaluate your SEO strategies and adopt a new approach focused on your users’ intentions.
+With Google’s ever-changing algorithms – from Panda to Penguin to Hummingbird – it’s critical to reevaluate your SEO strategies and adopt a new approach focused on your users’ intentions.
 The goal is to take the user’s purpose of the search into consideration to reach your target audience.

 Out with Meta, In with Search Intent